TarEnethil/archivar/Welcome.md

 * Check the general settings for things like the page title and this welcome message
 * Set up the map (see below)
 * Set up the calendar (see below)
-* Check the default settings for the modules such as default visibility for new wiki articles, events, map nodes and media
+* Check the default settings for the modules such as default visibility for new wiki articles, events, locations and media
 * Create users (they will be forced to change their password after the first login) with their respective roles

 ### Map setup